-If you’re looking at a more value-based offering, considering the MSI X470 Gaming Pro will come right under the budget.
+If you're looking at a more value-based offering, considering the MSI X470 Gaming Pro will come right under the budget.
 The X470 Gaming Pro offers an entry into the enthusiast gaming segment without overloading you with features.
-Currently, this is one of the best X470 motherboards for the Ryzen 2700X CPU in the mid-range segment.
-The heatsink and rear I/O shields are given the carbon-fiber finish and overall, the aesthetics aren’t too bad for a gaming motherboard.
+This is currently one of the best X470 motherboards for the Ryzen 2700X CPU in the mid-range segment.
+The heatsink and rear I/O shields are given the carbon-fiber finish, and overall, the aesthetics aren't too bad for a gaming motherboard.
 MSI uses its Mystic Light RGB lighting effect on the heatsinks and near the top-right edge.
 Additionally, you also get extra onboard RGB headers for implementing your own lighting.
-The MSI X470 Gaming Pro supports up to 64 GB of DDR4 RAM with speed up to 3200 MHz.
-Of course, you can push the RAM up to 3466 MHz — it is somewhat lower than what the competition offers but shouldn’t make much difference for most mainstream builds.
+The MSI X470 Gaming Pro supports up to 64 GB of DDR4 RAM with a speed of up to 3200 MHz.
+Of course, you can push the RAM up to 3466 MHz — it is somewhat lower than what the competition offers but shouldn't make much difference for most mainstream builds.

 Expansion-wise, the X470 Gaming Pro offers plenty of room.
 You get only two PCI Express x1 slots for add-on card expansion.
 However, you get two PCI Express x16 slots for a dual GPU setup.
-There are also two M.2 slots available, however, only one of the operates at x16 speeds while the other operates slower.
+There are also two M.2 slots available; however, only one operates at x16 speeds while the other operates slower.
 The board also includes a clear CMOS button at the rear in case you want to reset the BIOS.
-While the MSI X470 Gaming Pro offers a lot for the money, it really doesn’t lead the competition when it comes to gaming.
+While the MSI X470 Gaming Pro offers a lot for the money, it really doesn't lead the competition when it comes to gaming.
 That being said, it has more features and is better looking than most other mid-range X470 boards out there.
 More importantly, the performance differences are not really discernible in daily use.